stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 Other important properties of the *CreateAction* entity are *object*, which links to the action's inputs, and *result*, which links to its outputs.
 The time the execution started and ended can be provided, respectively, via the *startTime* and *endTime* properties.
 The *Person* or *Organization* entity that performed the action is referred to via the *agent* property.
-Figure [1](#fig:process_crate_er){reference-type="ref" reference="fig:process_crate_er"} shows the entities used in Process Run Crate together with their relationships.
+[Figure 1](#fig:process_crate_er) shows the entities used in Process Run Crate together with their relationships.

-{{< figure src="wrroc-figure1.drawio.svg" link="wrroc-figure1.drawio.svg" id="process_crate_er"
+{{< figure src="wrroc-figure1.drawio.svg" link="wrroc-figure1.drawio.svg" id="fig:process_crate_er"
-  width="100%" title="UML class diagram for Process Run Crate" caption="The central entity is the *CreateAction* which represents the execution of an application.
+  width="60%" title="UML class diagram for Process Run Crate" caption="The central entity is the *CreateAction* which represents the execution of an application.
 It relates with the application itself via *instrument*, with the entity that executed it via *agent* and with its inputs and outputs via *object* and *result*, respectively. *File* is an RO-Crate alias for Schema.org's *MediaObject*.
 Some inputs (and, less commonly, outputs), however, are not stored as files or directories, but passed to the application (e.g., via a command line interface) as values of various types (e.g., a number or string).
 In this case, the profile recommends a representation via *PropertyValue*.
-For simplicity, we left out the rest of the RO-Crate structure (e.g. the root *Dataset*).
-In this UML class notation diamond <saml>◇</samp> arrows indicate aggregation and regular arrows indicate references, <samp>*</samp> indicates multiple instances,<samp>1</samp> means single instance." >}}
+For simplicity, we left out the rest of the RO-Crate structure (e.g. the root *Dataset*). <br>In this UML class notation, diamond <saml>◇</samp> arrows indicate aggregation and regular arrows indicate references, <samp>*</samp> indicates multiple instances,<samp>1</samp> means single instance." >}}

 As an example, suppose a user called John Doe runs the `head` UNIX command to extract the first ten lines of an input file named `lines.txt`, storing the result in another file called `selection.txt`.
 John then runs the `sort` command on `selection.txt`, storing the sorted output in a new file named `sorted_selection.txt`.
-Figure [2](#fig:head_sort){reference-type="ref" reference="fig:head_sort"} contains a diagram of the two actions and their relationships to the other entities involved.
+[Figure 2](#fig:head_sort) contains a diagram of the two actions and their relationships to the other entities involved.
 Note how the actions are connected by the fact that the output of "Run Head" is also the input of "Run Sort": they form an "implicit workflow", whose steps have been executed manually rather than by a software tool.

-{{< figure src="figure1.png" link="figure1.png" id="figure1"
+{{< figure src="wrroc-figure-example.drawio.svg" link="wrroc-figure-example.drawio.svg" id="fig:head_sort"
-  width="100%" title="Visual representation of the proposed methodological framework" caption="" >}}

-![**Diagram of a simple workflow** where the `head` and `sort` programs were run manually by a user.
+  width="75%" title="Diagram of a simple workflow"
+  caption="where the `head` and `sort` programs were run manually by a user.
 The executions of the individual software programs are connected by the fact that the file output by `head` was used as input for `sort`, documenting the computational flow in an implicit way.
-Such executions can be represented with Process Run Crate.](figures/ch54/wrroc-figure-example.drawio.pdf){#fig:head_sort width="29em"}
+Such executions can be represented with Process Run Crate." >}}

 Process Run Crate extends the RO-Crate guidelines on representing software used to create files with additional requirements and conventions.
 This arrangement is typical of the RO-Crate approach, where the base specification provides general recommendations to allow for high flexibility, while profiles -- being more concerned with the representation of specific domains and machine actionability -- provide more detailed and structured definitions.